-Apophatic, Dogma, Empirical Dogmatics, illumination, Metropolitan Hierotheos of Nafpaktos, phronema, Protopresbyter George Metallinos, Protopresbyter John Romanides, Protopresbyter John S. Romanides, Purification, Romanides, St. Dionysios the Areopagite, St. Gregory Palamas, Theoria, Theosis
+Apophatic, Dogma, Elder Sophrony of Essex, Empirical Dogmatics, Hesychasm, illumination, Metropolitan Hierotheos of Nafpaktos, phronema, Protopresbyter George Metallinos, Protopresbyter John Romanides, Protopresbyter John S. Romanides, Purification, Romanides, St. Dionysios the Areopagite, St. Gregory Palamas, Theoria, Theosis

 Empirical Dogmatics, Volume 1.
 By Metropolitan Hierotheos of Nafpaktos